home-assistant/home-assistant.io/source/_components/media_player.emby.markdown

   required: true
   type: string
 ssl:
-  description: True if you want to connect with HTTPS/WSS.
-Your SSL certificate must be valid.
+  description: "`true` if you want to connect with HTTPS/WSS.
+Your SSL certificate must be valid."
   required: false
   default: false
   type: boolean